 The Wooten Laboratory was established in 2008 by East Carolina University Medical & Health Science Foundation.
-This reflects the commitment of East Carolina University in fostering translational research in finding the causes and mechanisms of neurodegenerative diseases including Alzheimer's disease, Parkinson’s disease and Frontotemporal dementia, by encouraging collaborative research on campus.
-The effort to establish a multidisciplinary, virtual research center has become possible because of the generous gifts from Wooten family.
+This reflects the commitment of East Carolina University in fostering translational research in finding the causes and mechanisms of neurodegenerative diseases including Alzheimer's disease, by encouraging collaborative research on campus.
+The effort to establish a multidisciplinary, virtual research center has become possible because of the generous gifts from the Wooten family.
 Funding medical research serves a deeply important cause for Dr. Harriet Wooten that also commemorates her husband’s accomplishments.

 Dr. John Wooten was the first orthopedic surgeon east of I-95 when he opened his practice in 1954.
 A vivacious, intelligent man, he was diagnosed with Alzheimer's several years before his death in 2004, at 80.
 Funding from the Wooten Laboratory may help researchers attract more funding.
 "That’s what John would have liked," Harriet Wooten says.
 Indeed, her husband took part in the early stages of planning the gift.
 "He knew he wanted to do this," she says.
 "This is something that will last."